Model-Free Robust Average-Reward Reinforcement Learning with Sample Complexity Analysis: Introduction

-Beyond the challenge of robustness, the choice of reward criterion significantly influences the RL problem formulation and solution.
-The discounted-reward criterion is the most extensively studied, offering elegant mathematical properties.
-However, its inherent focus on short-term rewards, due to the exponential decay factor, can sometimes lead to suboptimal long-term performance \citep{schwartz1993reinforcement, seijen2014true, Tsitsiklis1997, abounadi2001learning}.
-In contrast, many practical applications, including queuing control, financial portfolio optimization, and communication networks \citep{kober2013reinforcement,lu2018dynamic,chen2022physics,wu2023two,moody2001learning, charpentier2021reinforcement, masoudi2021robust, li2024deep}, necessitate evaluating policies based on their long-term average performance.
-This highlights the importance of optimizing the long-term average reward, particularly in environments subject to uncertainty, motivating our focus in this paper on robust RL under the average-reward criterion.
+Beyond robustness, the choice of the reward criterion fundamentally shapes the RL problem.
+The discounted-reward criterion, while mathematically elegant and widely studied, can be myopic due to its exponential down-weighting of future rewards, potentially leading to poor long-term outcomes \citep{schwartz1993reinforcement, seijen2014true, Tsitsiklis1997, abounadi2001learning}.
+In contrast, numerous real-world applications--such as queuing control, portfolio optimization, and communication networks \citep{kober2013reinforcement,lu2018dynamic,chen2022physics,wu2023two,moody2001learning, charpentier2021reinforcement, masoudi2021robust, li2024deep}--demand policies that are evaluated based on their long-term, steady-state performance when executed over an extended period of time.
+This practical necessity underscores the importance of the average-reward criterion, which does not discount the future reward and thus captures the long-term performance \citep{sigaud2013markov}.
+In this paper, we focus on the intersection of these two needs: developing robust RL algorithms under the average-reward criterion to ensure the performance of RL systems under model mismatch.

-Robust RL under the average-reward criterion, despite its practical significance, presents considerable challenges compared to its discounted-reward counterpart, primarily due to its dependence on the limiting behavior of underlying stochastic processes.
-Consequently, this area remains relatively understudied.
-Recent work by \citep{wang2023model, grand2023beyond} further underscores these inherent difficulties, highlighting issues such as the non-contractive nature of the associated Bellman operator, the high dimensionality of the solution space, and the instability of common iteration-based algorithms.
-A critical gap persists in this domain: existing studies on robust average-reward RL are predominantly asymptotic, leaving its crucial finite-sample properties largely unexplored.
+Robust RL under the average-reward criterion, however, is more challenging than the discounted-reward setting and remains relatively understudied.
+The primary difficulties stem from its reliance on the limiting behavior of stochastic processes, leading to analytical and algorithmic complications.
+Recent work has highlighted these issues, including the non-contractive nature of the associated Bellman operator, the high dimensionality of the solution space, and the instability of standard iterative algorithms \citep{wang2023model, grand2023beyond,wang2024robust} (see \Cref{sec:compare} for a complete discussion).
+A critical gap in the literature persists: existing studies are predominantly asymptotic or planning-based, leaving the crucial finite-sample properties of data-driven robust average-reward RL largely unexplored.